aws-solutions/media-insights-on-aws/README.md

 For a high level summary of MIE and its use cases, please read, [How to Rapidly Prototype Multimedia Applications on AWS with the Media Insights Engine](https://aws.amazon.com/blogs/media/how-to-rapidly-prototype-multimedia-applications-on-aws-with-the-media-insights-engine/) on the AWS Media blog.

 # Installation

-You can deploy MIE in your AWS account with the following instructions:
+You can deploy MIE in your AWS account with the following Cloud Formation templates:

-#### *Option 1.
-One-click Deploy*

 Region| Launch
 ------|-----